bcjaeger/aorsf-bench/README.md

 ## Reproducing this paper

-We use `targets` to coordinate the general benchmark experiment and simulation study that are presented in this research, and hope that our use of `targets` also makes it easier for others to engage with our code.
+We use `targets` to coordinate our numerical experiments.
+Thus, our results on publicly available data can be reproduced by cloning our repo and running `tar_make()` with only publicly available data requested in the `targets` pipeline.
+Below are the steps involved:

+1. Clone our repo and open the associated Rstudio project.

+2. Open `packages.R` and ensure you have installed the R packages listed in this file.

-Our work can be reproduced, mostly.
-The only thing that can’t be reproduced are the results based on datasets that we can’t share with you.
-To replicate our work using publicly available data, you need to edit the vector of datasets passed into our `targets` pipeline (see `_targets.R`) so that it only contains publicly available data.
-Below is a code chunk showing which datasets you need to comment out:
+3. In `_targets.R`, edit the vector of datasets passed into our `targets` pipeline so that it only contains publicly available data.
+    Below is a code chunk showing which datasets you need to comment out to request only the publicly available ones:

 ``` r